LLC vs. S-Corp: The differences between them

 LLC:

-• LLCs can elect corporate taxation by filing IRS Form 8832 (C-Corp) or Form 2553 (S-Corp).
+• LLCs have an option of choosing corporate taxation by filling IRS Form 8832 (C-Corp) or Form 2553 (S-Corp).

 S-Corp:

-• Pass-through taxation avoids corporate-level taxes.
+• Pass-through taxation evades corporate taxes.

 Profit Sharing